Moebytes/Kisaragi/readme.md

 ## Self Hosting

-First you will need to download all of these.
+First you need to download all of these.

 - Node.js v23: https://nodejs.org/en/
 - PostgreSQL v16: https://www.postgresql.org/